2017 BYLAWS OF THE PORTLAND BELLYDANCE GUILD

 Paragraph a.
 Non-performance

-A Council or Representative officer not performing the duties of the office in a manner that allows the Guild to meet the needs of the membership may be removed from that office by unanimous vote of the Council, not including the officer being removed, for non-performance.
-Non-performance is behavior such as, but not limited to: consistent failure to perform duties, having little or no communication with the Board, or otherwise not cooperating with the Board in the operation of the Guild.
+A Council member, or Representative officer, or committee member not performing the duties of the office or position in a manner that allows the Guild to meet the needs of the membership may be removed from that office or position by unanimous vote of the Council, not including the officer or committee member being removed, for non-performance.
+Non-performance is behavior such as, but not limited to: consistent failure to perform duties, having little or no communication with the Board, continuing to belabor a topic that has already been decided by majority vote to the point of derailment or otherwise not cooperating with the Board in the operation of the Guild.

 Paragraph b.
 Unacceptable Behavior

-A Council or Representative officer who behaves in a manner that is damaging to the Guild or its membership, impedes the operation of the Guild, or is contrary to the mission statement and goals of the Guild may be removed from office by a unanimous vote of the Council, not including the officer being removed.
+A Council member, or Representative officer, or committee member who behaves in a manner that is damaging to the Guild or its membership, impedes the operation of the Guild, or is contrary to the mission statement and goals of the Guild may be removed from office or position by a unanimous vote of the Council, not including the officer or committee member being removed.

 Paragraph a.
 President